 So, to summarise, if you use a lot of leisure battery power and deep discharge the battery/batteries regularly then the DC battery charger should be your preferred option.

-DC Battery Split Chargers are also suitable for the latest vehicles with regenerative braking systems.
+DC Battery Split Chargers are suitable for the latest vehicles with regenerative braking systems.

 Need to know more?
 CLICK HERE.